pmick/TaskPublisher/README.md

 # TaskPublisher

-A description of this package.
+A publisher that executes an async functions.